+- ii.
+Social Security card

+- iii. copy of final transcript

-- 2. Upon initial admission evidence of residence must be presented to the receiving school.
+- 2. Upon initial admission or entry from one attendance zone to another in Okeechobee County School Board evidence of residence must be presented to the receiving school.
 All addresses are subject to verification by the School Board.
 The following documents shall be required:

 - a. owned residence:

-- copy of the recorded deed (or agreement for deed), or a certified copy of the declaration of homestead exemption, and
+- i. copy of the recorded deed (or agreement for deed), or a certified copy of the declaration of homestead exemption, and

-- (2) a copy of a current electric bill or initial order for service; and
+- ii. a copy of a current electric bill or initial order for service; and

-- (3) one of the following current documents:
+- iii. one of the following current documents:

 - (a) auto registration

 - (b) driver's license

 - (c) voter's registration

 - (d) Florida ID

 - b. rented or leased residence:

-- (1) copy of current lease, rental agreement, or a notarized letter from the landlord, and
+- i. copy of current lease, rental agreement, or a notarized letter from the landlord, and

-- (2) a copy of a current electric bill or initial order for service; and
+- ii. a copy of a current electric bill or initial order for service; and

-- (3) one of the following current documents:
+- iii. one of the following current documents:

 - (a) auto registration

 - (b) driver's license

 - (c) voter's registration

 - (d) Florida ID

-- c. if applicable, legal documents, i.e. a copy of current judgment of divorce (dissolution of marriage) or other court order establishing the right of custody should be presented at time of enrollment.
+d. if applicable, legal documents, i.e. a copy of the current judgment of divorce (dissolution of marriage) or other court order establishing the right of custody should be presented at time of enrollment.